d-ries/linux-essentials/09_usersandgroups/exercises/users/99_exercises.md

 # Assignment on Users

 ## Task 1
 The definition of users is kept in the file /etc/passwd.
-This file have 1 line for each user.
+This file has 1 line for each user.
 Each of these lines is divided into 7 fields, separated by a ":".
 Give a description of each of these fields:

 Field 1: ________<br />
 Field 2: ________<br />